Raise your hand if you’re like me. (seriously, lift up your hand.)

 - Save money (and meet tons of cool people) by staying in hostels instead of hotels.

-- Or live like a local by renting an Airbnb.
-(Don’t forget these tips to save even more).
+- Or live like a local by staying in guesthouses or renting an Airbnb (sign up with this link for a free $50 credit).
+When you find a place you like, use these tips to save even more.

 - Try Home Exchanging or a House Swap.

 - Hear an ex-hotel manager confess the secrets to negotiating discounted rooms.

 If you want your money to last, you’ve got to find ways to save on food.
 Luckily, the cheapest options and the tastiest options are often the same.

 - Choose accommodation with free breakfast.